pyca/cryptography/docs/fernet.rst

 -----------

 Fernet is ideal for encrypting data that easily fits in memory.
 As a design feature it does not expose unauthenticated bytes.
-Unfortunately, this makes it generally unsuitable for very large files at this time.
+This means that the complete message contents must be available in memory, making Fernet generally unsuitable for very large files at this time.

 .. _`Fernet`: https://github.com/fernet/spec/